 BITs provide for dispute settlement procedures different from those under the WTO's dispute settlement understanding (DSU).
 The WTO DSU provides for a state-centric dispute resolution approach, with no access for private parties.
-In the case that a violation of the WTO Agreement is found, the DSU requires WTO Members to bring the inconsistent measure into conformity with the WTO Agreement.
+60 In the case that a violation of the WTO Agreement is found, the DSU requires WTO Members to bring the inconsistent measure into conformity with the WTO Agreement.
 This implies a cessation of the unlawful act, compensation on a state-to-state level, or - if compensation cannot be obtained reached - the DSU allows for a withdrawal of concessions by on sides of the damaged party.
 Importantly, the system does not offer any reparation or financial relief for the losses suffered by private parties from states' WTO-inconsistent measures.
-This is true for all private parties, be they exporters, importers, investors (as under GATS Mode 3) or IPR holders.
+61 This is true for all private parties, be they exporters, importers, investors (as under GATS Mode 3) or IPR holders.

-International arbitration in investment disputes as prescribed in BITs centres on the rights of individual investors (that is private parties rather than states) to raise claims directly against the host state in which the investment has taken place.
-While there is a certain array of IIAs differing in the specific elements that investor-state dispute settlement clauses may include, the possibility of investor-state arbitration is exceptional: Investors will - sometimes after a certain waiting period and occasionally after the exhaustion of local remedies - have the right to directly sue the government.
-If the
+International arbitration in investment disputes as prescribed in BITs centres on the rights of individual investors (that is private parties rather than states)62 to raise claims directly against the host state in which the investment has taken place.
+From a procedural perspective, the system is modelled on international commercial arbitration.
+From the perspective of the actors involved, it must be underlined that in investor-state arbitration, the sovereign immunity of the state is waived, so as to allow trials against states before privately constituted international arbitration tribunals.63 While there is a certain array of IIAs differing in the specific elements that investor-state

-&lt;sup>60 As an example, the Euro-Mediterranean Agreement, establishing an Association between the European Community and its Member States, on the one part, and the People's

-Democratic Republic of Algeria, on the other part stipulates in Article 44: "1.
+59 As an example, the Euro-Mediterranean Agreement, establishing an Association between the European Community and its Member States, on the one part, and the People's Democratic Republic of Algeria, on the other part stipulates in Article 44: "1.
 The Parties shall provide suitable and effective protection of intellectual, industrial and commercial property rights, in line with the highest international standards.
 This shall encompass effective means of enforcing such rights".
 EU/Algeria, Euro-Mediterranean Agreement establishing an Association between the European Community and its Member States, of the one part, and the People's Democratic Republic of Algeria, of the other part, L 265, 2005, http://ec.europa.eu/world/agreements/downloadFile.do?fullText=yes&treatyTransId=1241.
 For further analysis see also Liberti, "Intellectual Property Rights in International Investment Agreements: An Overview," 4.

-&lt;sup>61 Minor, contested issues such as amicus curiae briefs may be disregarded for the purposes of this discussion.
+60 Minor, contested issues such as amicus curiae briefs may be disregarded for the purposes of this discussion.

-&lt;sup>62 Gaetan Verhoosel, "The Use of Investor-State Arbitration Under Bilateral Investment Treaties to Seek Relief for Breaches of WTO Law," Journal of International Economic Law 6 J. Int'l Econ.
+61 Gaetan Verhoosel, "The Use of Investor-State Arbitration Under Bilateral Investment Treaties to Seek Relief for Breaches of WTO Law," Journal of International Economic Law 6 J. Int'l Econ.
 L. 493 (June 2003): 493.

-&lt;sup>63 Difficult questions emerge if States act as private investors, for example in the form of state owned enterprises (SOEs), or state owned banks.
+62 Difficult questions emerge if States act as private investors, for example in the form of state owned enterprises (SOEs), or state owned banks.

-&lt;sup>64 Martín Molinuevo, Can Foreign Investors in Services Benefit from WTO Dispute Settlement?
+63 Martín Molinuevo, Can Foreign Investors in Services Benefit from WTO Dispute Settlement?
 Legal Standing and Remedies in WTO and International Arbitration, August 2006, 5.